Reinaldo (footballer, born February 1980)

 Reinaldo José da Silva or simply Reinaldo (born 24 February 1980), in Patos de Minas, is a Brazilian striker.
 He currently plays as a forward for Mamoré.

 Career

 He had previously played for Atlético Mineiro and Vasco da Gama in his native country, he has also played for Helsingborgs IF in Sweden.
 He became the Campeonato Brasileiro Série B 2005's top scorer with 16 goals.

-Reinaldo joined the Mexican side Club Universidad Nacional, a Mexico City team commonly known as the Pumas for the 2006 season from Grêmio.
+Reinaldo joined the Mexican side Pumas UNAM, a Mexico City team commonly known as the Pumas for the 2006 season from Grêmio.
 He came with the idea of becoming a consistent goal scorer in Mexico.